aledlie/Homage/_posts/2015-10-09-how-many-of-me-would-it-take-to-shoot-par-in-a-scramble.markdown

 ## Single golfer results

 Despite all these shortcomings, I still wanted to see if this model produced at all reasonable results.
 I wrote a short MATLAB script to simulate a bunch of rounds for a bunch of different values of the mean drive distance and skill (again by skill I mean $$\alpha$$).
 The golf course I simulated had four par-3's, 4 par 5's, and the rest were par-4's.
 All par-3's were 150 yards, par-4's were 350 yards, and par-5's were 500 yards.
-The average score over a bunch of different drive distances ($$[100,350]$$ yards) and skill ratings ($$[0.0, 0.5]$$) are shown in the figure below.
+The average scores (the color) over a bunch of different drive distances ($$[100,350]$$ yards) and skill ratings ($$[0.0, 0.5]$$) are shown in the figure below.

 <figure>
 <center>